pulumi/pulumi-hugo/themes/default/content/blog/kubecon-na-2021-roundup/index.md

 {{< youtube "hpcQJ21mn_g?rel=0" >}}

 On supply chain security, Steve Lasker presents updates to Notary v2.
 It’s changed quite a bit since v1 and there are more changes on the horizon.
 With the rising concerns surrounding supply chain security, I expect Notary and tools like it to be increasingly important.
-No worries if you aren’t already familiar with Notary -- Steve explains it well.
+No worries if you aren’t already familiar with Notary&mdash;Steve explains it well.

 #### A Vulnerable Tale About Burnout - Julia Simon, CloudOps